JostenSyon/GUI4GL-2023/README.md

 #### Credits to [@linkthehylian](https://github.com/linkthehylian) for this brief explanation

-I **highly advise** you to use the "Legit stealth mode" checking the box "NoHook" on my program:
+I **highly advise** you to use the "Legit stealth mode" checking the box "Stealth mode" on my program:
 ![alt text](https://i.imgur.com/xpAXU1b.png)

 ## Features